 There is evidence that megestrol acetate (MA) improves appetite (NNT = 4) and has a small effect on weight gain (NNT = 12) in advanced cancer, AIDS, and some other conditions, with the effect increasing at higher doses.
 These benefits were seen when compared with placebo, but not in studies where it was compared with other drugs.
-Megestrol acetate has not been shown to improve quality of has a range if adverse effects.
+Megestrol acetate has not been shown to improve quality of life as it has a range of adverse effects.
 Thromboembolic complications resulted in death in one in 23 patients taking this medication.

+A smaller number of studies have investigated medroxyprogesterone acetate (MPA).
 The duration of most studies was six to twelve weeks.
 It was not possible to draw a conclusion about the impact on patients’ quality of life, or what dose should be used.

 Dexamethasone, prednisolone and methylprednisolone have all been shown to improve appetite in patients with cancer, and some studies have also shown increases in quality of life and wellbeing.
 There is not enough evidence to recommend doses or duration of treatment, and it is suggested that the effects tend to last four to eight weeks, while side effects increase with duration of treatment.
-[2,3]
+[3,5]

-Hydrazine sulphate has been shown to be ineffective in numerous studies, and should not be used as an appetite stimulant.
+Hydrazine sulphate has been shown to be ineffective in numerous studies and should not be used as an appetite stimulant.

 Despite promising results in early studies, eicosapentaenoic acid (EPA) and cannabinoids have not gone onto produce clinically useful weight gain or improved appetite in phase III trials.
-[2,4] Side effects of EPA are mild but they affect quality of life, limiting its acceptability to patients.
+[3,6] Side effects of EPA are mild but they affect quality of life, limiting its acceptability to patients.